 The walking tour of the Palace of Westminster includes:

-- Westminster Hall, the ancient hall at the heart of the Palace where Parliament first sat and where many historic events have taken place
+- Westminster Hall, the ancient hall, which is the only remaing part of the original palace built in 1097, where many historic events have taken place

-- The House of Commons, including the Speaker's Chair and the famous green benches and the 'lobbies' where MPs go to vote
+- The House of Commons, including the Speaker's Chair, the famous green benches and the 'lobbies' where MPs go to vote

-- The House of Lords, including the Royal Throne
+- The House of Lords, including the Royal Throne, the Queen's Robing Room, and the Royal Gallery.

 Please note that tours are very popular and places are limited and generally have to be booked about six months in advance.